Skip navigation

 • I need a new doctor.
 My doctor sometimes keeps me waiting for hours.

-Examples: keep (someone) from (doing something)
+Examples: keep from doing

 • The neighbors’ party is keeping George from falling asleep.